 - Curriculum: Is the school you’re thinking about staying ahead of the curve?
 Does it provide you with bumper-to-bumper instruction?
 Also, is it on top of all the latest technology most automobiles come equipped with, and will it be able to teach you how to maintain these cars?

-- Connections: Is your school well-connected, and is it able to offer you job placement services?
-What’s the graduation rate, and does it have proof graduates have secured jobs once they went out into the real world?
+- Connections: Is your school well connected, and is it able to offer you job placement services?
+What’s the graduation rate?
+Are there any alumni who have secured jobs in the industry?

 How Much Does Auto Mechanic School Cost?